SeldonIO/seldon-deploy-operator/README.md

 Now we create a deploy instance.

+* `kubectl create ns seldon-logs || true`
-* `kubectl apply -n marketplace -f ./examples-testing/kind-minimal-setup.yaml` (or full if stack is present, see above)
+* `kubectl apply -n marketplace -f ./examples-testing/kind-minimal-setup.yaml` (or full if stack is present, see above for `kind-full-setup.yaml`)

+If using `kind-minimal-setup.yaml` then this is all you can do.

 If using the full stack then we can run demos.
-We'll need to apply a license, either in the UI or using `make apply_license`.
+We'll need to apply a license, either in the UI or using `make apply_license_kind`.
 Open with `make open_kind`

 ### Testing on OpenShift